-Start the engine and run it for several seconds to purge the exhaust system of excess water.
-Rev the engine repeatedly until water stops coming out of the exhaust.
+- Remove the watercraft from the water. - Start the engine and run it for several seconds to purge the exhaust system of excess water.
+Rev the engine repeatedly, until water stops coming out of the exhaust at the stern.

 Never operate the engine at maximum speed out of the water.
 Severe engine damage may occur.
 Do not run the engine with the watercraft out of the water for more than 15 seconds at a time.
 Overheating will cause engine and exhaust system damage.